Stankec/hacker_news_ranking/README.md

 ## Contributing

 Please feel free to fork this project and to make pull requests.
-Support for more ORMs, features and bugfixes are always welcome.
+Support for more ORMs, features and bug fixes are always welcome.

 ## License